kartonfarkas/api_docs/source/suite/appendices/program_run.rst

 Starts an Automation Center program after user data change.

-.. note:: With this entry API node, it is possible to send only transactional email campaigns in Automation Center.
+.. note:: With the entry API node, it is possible to send only transactional email campaigns in Automation Center.

 Endpoint
 --------